New travel costs revealed for EPA head amid ongoing scrutiny

 Share via Email

-The known cost of Pruitt's previously reported trip grew this week after the agency disclosed a highly redacted document showing expenses for Pruitt's security detail cost more than $30,500.
-That's on top of nearly $90,000 spent for food, hotels, commercial airfare and a military jet used by Pruitt and his staff.
+The known cost of Pruitt's previously reported trip grew this week after the agency disclosed a heavily censored document showing expenses for Pruitt's security detail cost more than $30,500.
+That's on top of nearly $90,000 spent for food, hotels, commercial airfare and a military jet used by Pruitt and nine EPA staff.

+Last June, Pruitt flew to Bologna, Italy, for a meeting of environmental ministers from the world's top seven economies.
+Pruitt attended only the first few hours of the summit before leaving early to jet back to Washington for a Cabinet meeting at the White House.

+The trip came a week after the Trump administration announced its plans to withdraw from the Paris climate agreement.
+He also went to Rome for a briefing at the U.S. Embassy, a meeting with business leaders and private tours of the Vatican and St. Peter's Basilica.

+Pruitt is the first EPA administrator to require a full-time security detail that guards him day and night, the total cost of which has not been disclosed.
+He has also taken other security precautions, including the addition of a $43,000 soundproof "privacy booth" inside his office to prevent eavesdropping on his phone calls and spending $3,000 to have his office swept for hidden listening devices.

+EPA spokesman Jahan Wilcox said Tuesday the security precautions taken during the Italy trip were no different than that for prior EPA chiefs during international travel.

-Pruitt has defended his frequent travel, the full cost of which hasn't been publicly revealed.
-That includes sitting in first class, which he described as a security precaution.
+Pruitt has defended his frequent travel, the full cost of which has not yet been publicly released.
+That includes flying in first-class seats, which Pruitt described as a security precaution taken after unpleasant interactions with other passengers in coach.

-Spokesman Jahan Wilcox said the security procedures for Pruitt were the same as for prior EPA chiefs.
+For the Italy trip, Pruitt's commercial airfare alone cost more than $7,000 — four times what was spent for other EPA staffers on the trip.
+Another $36,000 was spent for a flight on a U.S. military jet for Pruitt and two aides from Ohio to New York, which the agency said was necessary because no commercial flights were available for them to make it to JFK airport in time to catch their connecting flight.